 What the hell is a Scalawag?

-Albert Woodfox, a member of the Black Panther Party and the Angola 3, was recently freed after 43 years incarcerated.
+Albert Woodfox, a member of the Black Panther Party and the Angola 3, was freed in 2018 after 43 years incarcerated.
 Much of this sentence was served in solitary confinement in the Louisiana State Penitentiary, more commonly known as Angola.

 Alongside Herman Wallace and Robert Hillary King, Woodfox was sentenced to life in solitary confinement for the 1972 murder of prison guard Brent Miller, although there is limited evidence linking him to the murder.
 Robert Hillary King was released in 2001 and Herman Wallace was released in 2013, three days before he passed away from cancer.

 Woodfox pleaded no contest to lesser charges and was consequently released on February 19, 2016.
 In essence, he was released because of his age, health issues, and the lack of direct evidence connecting him to the murder of Brent Miller.

 When he was released from prison, Woodfox was not just welcomed home by his family by a circle of activists who had worked for his release.
 Over the course of his confinement, Woodfox, the other members of the Angola 3, and supporters worldwide created art, writing, and used other forms of activism to reshape the reputation of the Black Panther Party and the Angola 3.

 The narrative put forth by these projects is one of innocence, not simply in the case of the Brent Miller murder, but in their organizing.
 This work fundamentally transformed how millions understood the Black Panther Party, the humanity of the Angola 3, and the role of solitary confinement in the criminal justice system.
 Activism in support of the Angola 3 put a face to national issues about incarceration and the humanity of its members at a time when such discussion was even less welcome in the public discourse.